 Note.
 Changing from Page Layout to Working Mode will resize and reposition any displayed annotation.
-Page layout mode should be used when preparing a view for printing.
-Working Mode should be used when viewing on the screen.
+Page layout mode may be used when preparing a view for printing.

 If results are to be plotted for a selected part of the structure only, a Group may be created of the area of interest.
 For example, to plot results of just the top 4 storeys of the tower: